laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/tools/webusb-programmer/webapp/README.md

 This is a stand-alone webapp that implements the user interface and business logic for the WebUSB programmer hardware.

-Note that for testing you must serve the webapp from http://localhost/ as browsers do not allow WebUSB from HTTP, only secure locations like HTTPS (and HTTP on localhost).
+It allows programming a .HEX file into the NXP LPC812, LPC832 and LPC824 MCU.

-## Build
+## Build (bundling all source files into a single HTML document)

     ./inline-media.py index.html >../../../../gh-pages/programmer.html